Costs of buying a home

 These may include an application fee, as well as the costs of the lender's survey and searches.
 There may also be fees for mortgage loan costs and an indemnity bond to ensure that if the lender has to repossess the property it won't make a loss.

 There is no fixed rate of charges for legal fees.
-Under Section 4 of the Competition Act 2002 there is no industry-wide scale of fees, that is, there is no fixed percentage or level of fees.
-Rather, solicitors can offer competitive rates for conveyancing work - the legal fees associated with buying a home.
-Solicitors may charge a flat fee or a percentage of the purchase price.
-It is advisable to shop around to find a solicitor who will charge the lowest possible fee.
+Solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
+Some may charge a flat fee and some may charge a percentage of the purchase price of the home.
+You can shop around to find a solicitor who will charge the lowest possible fee.

-The Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.
+If you want to arrange an independent survey, you can find a surveyor on the website of the Society of Chartered Surveyors Ireland (SCSI).
+The SCSI is the professional body for chartered surveyors.